thvitt/cophi-toolbox/CONTRIBUTING.rst

 Setup
 -----

-After cloning the project run `pip install -e .` to install the project with all dependencies.
+After cloning the project run `pip install -e .` in the project directory to install the project with all dependencies.
+Run `pip install -r requirements.txt` to install the development-only requirements.

 Guidelines
 ----------